AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ## Addresses

-* All Australian address conforms to [AU Base Address](http://hl7.org.au/fhir/4.0.0/StructureDefinition-au-ihi.html)
+All Australian addresses **SHOULD** conform to the [Australian Address](http://hl7.org.au/fhir/4.0.0/StructureDefinition-au-adress.html) profile.

-## Person Names

 ## References between resources

 References between resources in ADHA profiles are supported as reference (literal reference), identifier (logical reference), and display (text description of target).

 ADHA profiles may include constraints on elements of [Reference type](http://hl7.org/fhir/R4/references.html) that limit what is considered valid.
-For example, the profile [ADHA Document Composition](StructureDefinition-dh-composition-document-1.html) limits what is considered valid for the element `Composition.section.entry` by mandating `Composition.section.entry.reference` to enforce population of a literal reference for each entry.
+For example, the profile [ADHA Record of Claim against MBS or DVA](StructureDefinition-dh-explanationofbenefit-medicare-mbs-1.html) limits what is considered valid for the element `ExplanationOfBenefit.referral` by mandating `ExplanationOfBenefit.referral.reference` to enforce population of a literal reference if the referral element is provided.

 If an identifier (logical reference) is supplied, that identifier **SHALL** be populated with a meaningful business identifier according to the section on [Business identifiers](guidance.html#business-identifiers) that identifies the logical entity across systems, contexts of use, and other formats (variously, HL7 v2 , CDA , XDS, and many more).